How to write a business plan for a lighting equipment manufacturer?

 Then proceed to the competition subsection, where you introduce your main competitors and highlight what sets you apart from them.

-Finally, conclude your market analysis with an overview of the key regulations applicable to your manufacturer of lighting equipment.
+Finally, conclude your market analysis with an overview of the key regulations applicable to your lighting equipment manufacturer.

 5. The strategy section

-When crafting the strategy section of your business plan for your manufacturer of lighting equipment, it's important to cover several key aspects, including your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.
+When crafting the strategy section of your business plan for your lighting equipment manufacturer, it's important to cover several key aspects, including your competitive edge, pricing strategy, sales & marketing plan, milestones, and risks and mitigants.

 In the competitive edge subsection, clearly explain what sets your company apart from competitors.
 This is particularly critical if you're a startup, as you'll be trying to establish your presence in the marketplace among entrenched players.